What is Enterprise SEO? A Marketer’s Guide to Search Optimization

 When developing a strategy to reach out to publishers, identify what thrills their audiences.
 For example, a pitch to a reporter at CNBC might focus on how your product is disrupting your industry.
 A pitch to NPR might focus on the steps you’re taking to create a greener, more sustainable manufacturing process.
 Who you pitch will determine the kind of content you produce.

-Acquiring non-paid backlinks through corporate partnerships is low-hanging fruit, and should be considered for any Enterprise SEO engagement.
+Acquiring non-paid backlinks through strategic partnerships is low-hanging fruit, and should be considered for any Enterprise SEO engagement.
 If the partnership is a formal one, then it might look like a link on a “Partners” page or in a blog featuring a joint endeavor.

 However, you can be much more creative than that.
 If you’re a major fashion retailer, perhaps you could work with one of your brands to develop seasonal fashion guides.
 Or you can join forces with a corporate partner for a social cause.
 Or, you could be interviewed in their blog.
 The cross-promotional opportunities help you 2X your audience, while gaining backlinks in the process.